-The acceptable standard for passing any quiz, examination, or final grade in any subject is seventy (70%) percent.
-The only exception to applying this standard is on Embalming and Funeral Service Practicum courses graded on a Pass/Fail basis.
-Courses graded on a Pass/Fail basis will only be recorded as a "Pass."
+The acceptable standard for passing any quiz, term examination, or final grade in any subject is seventy (70%) percent.
+The final competency examinations are graded on a Pass/Fail basis.
+The Embalming and Funeral Service Practicum course is graded on a Complete/Incomplete basis.